shriishwaryaa/Fundamentals_of_MLOps_180100112/Images/README.md

-Folder that has all images used in Assignment 1
+Folder that has all images used throughout the MLOps course.